ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Plugins are loaded in alphanumeric order.
 For example, a plugin implemented in a file named `1_first.py` would run before a plugin file named `2_second.py`.

-Most callbacks shipped with Ansible are disabled by default and need to be whitelisted in your :ref:`ansible.cfg <ansible_configuration_settings>` file in order to function.
+Most callbacks shipped with Ansible are disabled by default and need to be enabled in your :ref:`ansible.cfg <ansible_configuration_settings>` file in order to function.
 For example:

 .. code-block:: ini

-  #callback_whitelist = timer, mail, profile_roles, collection_namespace.collection_name.custom_callback
+  #callback_enabled = timer, mail, profile_roles, collection_namespace.collection_name.custom_callback

 Setting a callback plugin for ``ansible-playbook``
 --------------------------------------------------